nicolardi/open_blog/src/blog/1-require-json-file.md

-# Day1 - require package.json
+# Day 1 - require package.json

 There are a lot of examples of sources which include the .json package file